resourcepool/training-java/README.md

 Replace existing connection logic with a ThreadLocal object.

 ###4.4 Continuous Integration / Continuous Delivery
-We want to setup a continuous integration/delivery  system for our webapp with [Jenkins](https://jenkins-ci.org/), [Docker](https://www.docker.com) and Glazer.
-Each time we push on master we want jenkins to retrieve the changes, compile, test on a specific environment and if the tests pass deploy the new war to a staging server.
+We want to setup a continuous integration/delivery  system for our webapp with [Jenkins](https://jenkins-ci.org/) and [Docker](https://www.docker.com).
+Each time we push on master we want Jenkins to retrieve the changes, compile, test on a specific environment,  build and push the new image to a registry, then manually deploy the new image to a staging server.

 ####4.4.1 Jenkins & Docker
-Create a Docker image that contains a UT environment (jdk8 + maven).
+Create Docker images that contain a test environment: one with jdk8 + maven and another with a MySQL database.
+Use the [docker network](https://docs.docker.com/engine/userguide/networking/work-with-networks/) command to enable communication between your containers.
+Do not use [links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) since the feature will be deprecated.
-Setup a Jenkins to start a UT container each time a push on master is performed, then display the JUnits results.
+Setup a Jenkins to start your test containers each time a push on master is performed, then display the JUnits results.

 ####4.4.2 Docker in Docker
 We now want to put our Jenkins in a Docker container.
 Create a Docker container with your previous Jenkins configuration.
-Jenkins must be able to run your UT container.
-To do that link your Jenkins container to a [docker:dind](https://hub.docker.com/_/docker/) container.
+Jenkins must be able to run your test containers.
+To do that start a [docker in docker](https://hub.docker.com/_/docker/) container.
 Warning: Sharing the host docker socket with the Jenkins container is forbidden.
-You can use [docker-compose](https://docs.docker.com/compose/) for better maintainability.

-####4.4.3 Glazer Container Agent
-The Glazer Container Agent is a simple webapp that allow us to manage Docker containers.

-Create a Docker container with a Glazer Container Agent.
-This container will be your staging server.
-Like the Jenkins container, this container must be able to start containers (Docker in Docker).
+####4.4.3 Continuous Delivery
 Create two Docker images: one for the computer database webapp and one for the mysql.
-Once again use docker-compose to describe your services.
 Push them to DockerHub.

+Connect with ssh to your staging server kindergarten (login: student, password: student) and setup your staging environment:

+ - ``` $ mkdir $HOME/yourname ``` -- this will be your working directory for your conf files, launch scripts and data if any
+ - ``` $ docker network create yourname``` -- this will be your private network
+ - Choose a port to publish your webapp.
+ - Start your database and webapp containers and add them to your private network

-Add another job in your Jenkins that updates the computer-database-webapp image with the latest successful war and pushes it to DockerHub.
-Then ask your Glazer Container Agent container to create a new container from the latest image.
-This job must be triggered only if the UT tests pass.
+Update your Jenkins to rebuild your webapp image with the latest successful war and push it to DockerHub.

-####4.5.2.
+From now on, you must manually update your stagging environment after a success build.

+####4.4.4.
 Point overview: Continuous Integration (t0 + 18 days)
-Jenkins + DinD: Which service actually starts the containers ?
-How to share directories between containers ?
+Jenkins + DinD: which service actually starts the containers ?
-Glazer Container Agent + DinD: How to handle container port mapping ?
-(2 solutions)
+Container communication ?
-DockerHub: Automated builds limitations ?
+DockerHub: automated builds limitations ?

 ###4.5.
 Embracing Spring Framework